arnemileswinter/rust-atmega2560-cross-compile-nix-blinking-led/README.md

-Nix shell environment for cross compiling rust for arduinos.

-**currently broken.**

-Run `nix develop --ignore-environment` and `cargo build` to build and deploy the blinking-LED program.
+Run `nix develop --ignore-environment` and `cargo build` to build the blinking-LED program for the atmega2560.
 You might need to enable nix experimental features flakes and nix commands.

 ------